Living the New Local

 LIVE LIKE A LOCAL

 Community is also built in activity.
-Scottsdale was recently named as the best city in the country for living an active lifestyle.
+Scottsdale was named as one of the best cities in the country for living an active lifestyle.
 Naturally, with Scottsdale’s incredible climate, active typically means outdoors.
-The city’s emphasis on developing multi-use outdoor space and protected wilderness shows a determined effort to create opportunity for groups, families, and individuals to improve their quality of life.
-For a more low-key activity, walk along the Scottsdale Waterfront in downtown or the canal paths and the multi-use areas on the greenbelt at Indian Bend Wash.
-All are easy to get to from downtown’s bustling hub of resorts and restaurants.
+The city’s emphasis on developing multi-use outdoor space and protected wilderness shows a determined effort to create the opportunity for groups, families, and individuals to improve their quality of life.
+For a more low-key activity, walk along the Scottsdale Waterfront in Old Town or the canal paths and the multi-use areas on the greenbelt at Indian Bend Wash.
+All are easy to get to from Old Town’s bustling hub of resorts and restaurants.
 For next-level desert rejuvenation, Scottsdale residents head to the McDowell Sonoran Preserve to hike, bike and run the extensive network of beautifully designed trails.
 All of these public spaces serve as places to decompress, relax and spend time with friends and family in a truly “Scottsdale” way.